Professional Development Noncredit Certificate FAQs

 What is a synchronous session?
 What is Zoom?

 Each online course includes weekly synchronous sessions, which are additional opportunities for discussion, lecture, student presentations, and interaction.
 The synchronous sessions are pre-scheduled dates and times when you, your instructor, and your classmates will all gather in the online meeting room at the same time.
-Currently, the Graham School uses a program called Zoom to conduct synchronous sessions.
+We currently use a program called Zoom to conduct synchronous sessions.

 Is there any orientation to online learning, and to the learning management system?